-My ceramic sculpture explores the different components of self, sexuality and family, and how these components relate and conflict with one another.
-I use forms from nature, especially ones found in plant life, as a means of expressing these components.
+My ceramic sculpture is inspired by forms from nature, especially ones found in plant life, as a means of expressing narratives about life.
 Being full of dichotomy, the elements of natural forms act as a metaphor for the spiritual, emotional and physical extremes that exist within our selves, our love relationships and our family units.

 I live in Ossining, NY with my videographer/filmmaker husband Matt Mickelson and my two daughters, Carmen and Navey.